Primary

 Move through each component deliberately rather than rushing.
 In the lunge, sink your hips low while keeping your chest up.
 Rotate fully with your arm reaching toward the ceiling and eyes following.
 Straighten the front leg completely for the hamstring component.

-Want World Greatest Stretch in your program?
+See where World Greatest Stretch fits in your weekly plan

 Start in lunge position, right foot forward.